-Plex on Linux
+Plex on Ubuntu Desktop

 In this article we will be covering what Plex is, how to install it, and how to activate it on Ubuntu.
 We will also cover some common issues that I have had in the past.